 The aim of this guide is to explain the most important aspects of VPNs in theory and practise.
 There’s no way I can cover everything you might need to know.

-If you’ve never used a VPN before or would like to know a bit more about how they work or want to be armed with some extra knowledge before signing up to a subscription, you’ll get a good deal of information right here.
+If you’ve never used a VPN before or would like to know a bit more about how they work or want to be armed with some extra knowledge before signing up to a subscription, you’ll get a good deal of information right here in this VPN guide.
 I won’t dumb it down so get your thinking cap on.

 In This Guide